 Local Contractors Who Have Taken Rain Garden Design and Construction for Professionals Course Endorsed by Landscape Ontario:

-New to the program this year are soakaways.
-Soakaways are similar to rain gardens in that they collect water from downspouts and/or rain barrels.
+Soakaways (or 'soakaway pits') are similar to rain gardens in that they collect water from downspouts and/or rain barrels.
 The main difference is that rain gardens are filled with a sand/compost mix, and soakaways are filled with stone or stormwater crates.
 Soakaways can be used in tight spaces, or locations that are not suitable for plants.

 “By capturing stormwater in rain gardens or soakaways, homeowners can help with localized flooding as rain gardens and soakaways can actually absorb more water than a grassed lawn,” said Hope Brock, Healthy Watersheds Technician with Ausable Bayfield Conservation.

-Bayfield homeowners interested in receiving funding to create a rain garden or soakaway on their property should contact a local landscape professional who has received a Landscape Ontario endorsed rain garden certificate.
-To find a list of some of these local contractors, visit the Ausable Bayfield Conservation website at https://www.abca.ca or contact Hope Brock at 519-235-2610 or toll-free 1-888-286-2610.
+To create a rain garden or soakaway on your property you are invited to contact a local landscape professional who has received a Landscape Ontario endorsed rain garden certificate.

 - List of landscape professionals that have received rain garden certificate endorsed by Landscape Ontario